5735 Wales Ave NW

 The temporary cul-de-sac is a requirement whenever a street may someday be extended on to undeveloped land.
 It must stay in place, and is owned and maintained by the public until the road is legally extended.
 That could be many years.

 Every snow or icy condition is different.
 Our twelve truck routes take about three hours to salt the 203 miles of roadway when the conditions are only slippery.
-An average snow requiring plowing takes our crews about eight hours.
+An average snow requiring plowing takes our crews about 8 hours.
 If the snow is persistent and steady, it readily escalates to 16 hours plus.
 Prevention of accidents and prevention of property damage is very important and is emphasized to our drivers.

 Our Road Foreman is always alert to weather reports and road conditions.
 The Jackson Police also alert him 24 hours a day of changing conditions.
 Then he makes a personal judgment and begins telephone call outs.